-Now that you have your profitable topic for your , it’s time to decide and to figure out the right size.
+Now that you have your profitable topic for your online course, it’s time to decide how to deliver your online course and to figure out the right size.

-Consider Your Delivery Options deliver your online course options
+Consider Your Delivery Options

 You can deliver your information through video, audio, text-based content, or some combination of those three elements.
-Your can be delivered one module at a time through an email autoresponder sequence.
+Your online course can be delivered one module at a time through an email autoresponder sequence.
 You could also deliver your course material through a members-only website.
 Also, you can conduct live webinars or how-to sessions that are recorded to ensure all your customers can benefit from your course information, whether or not they can show up live.

 In the past, online courses that were marketed on the Internet were sometimes delivered via snail mail.
 This puts a physical product in someone’s hands.
 To keep costs down and to allow for the “I want it right now” aspect of most Internet users, you should probably stick to some type of online delivery.